Posts

 Image

-Current as of 2022 Professional Ensembles - For a year or more Washington Bach Consort – J. Reilly Lewis, director Palestrina Choir – Michael Harrison, director Woodley Ensemble – Frank Albinder, director Washington Master Chorale – Thomas Colohan, director National Shrine of the Immaculate Conception Choir, Washington DC - Leo Nestor, Peter Latona, directors Washington National Cathedral Choirs, Washington DC - Douglas Major, Bruce Neswick, James Litton, Michael McCarthy, directors St. Matthew’s Cathedral Schola Cantorum, Washington, DC - William Culverhouse, Thomas Stehle, directors St. Alban's Episcopal Church Choir, Washington, DC, Justin Boyer, director Professional section leader/support for Volunteer Ensembles - For a year or more St. Paul’s Episcopal Church Choir, Canton, Ohio - Frank Wiley, director St. Peter’s Catholic Church Choir, Washington DC - B. Andrew Mills, Kevin O'Brien, directors St. Francis Episcopal Church, Great Falls, Virginia - Larry V
+Current as of 2022 Professional Ensembles - For a year or more Washington Bach Consort – J. Reilly Lewis, director Palestrina Choir – Michael Harrison, director Woodley Ensemble – Frank Albinder, director Washington Master Chorale – Thomas Colohan, director National Shrine of the Immaculate Conception Choir, Washington DC - Leo Nestor, Peter Latona, directors Washington National Cathedral Choirs, Washington DC - Douglas Major, Bruce Neswick, James Litton, Michael McCarthy, directors St. Matthew’s Cathedral Schola Cantorum, Washington, DC - William Culverhouse, Thomas Stehle, directors St. Alban's Episcopal Church Choir, Washington, DC, Justin Boyer, director Professional section leader/support for Volunteer Ensembles - For a year or more St. Paul’s Episcopal Church Choir, Canton, Ohio - Frank Wiley, director St. Peter’s Catholic Church Choir, Washington DC - B. Andrew Mills, Kevin O'Brien, directors St. Francis Episcopal Church, Great Falls, Virginia - Larry Vote, director P

 Thanks, but No Thanks